Roodebeek metro station

 Roodebeek is a Brussels Metro station on the eastern branch of line 1.
 It is located in the municipality of Woluwe-Saint-Lambert, in the eastern part of Brussels, Belgium.
-The station serves the Woluwe Shopping Centre and a bus interchange.
+The station serves the Woluwe Shopping Center and a bus interchange.
 It takes its name from the nearby Roodebeek Park.

 The metro station opened on 7 May 1982.
 Since 4 April 2009, the station has been served by the eastern branch of line 1 (previously line 1B).
 On 29 September 2018, an interchange with tram line 8 was added at the station.